baabelfish/bcmenu/README.md

 - Add regex support.
 - Add threaded matching as an option.
 - Add one line support.
+- Add an option to remember last search.

 ### Done
 - Fix pipe and get rid of bcmenu\_result.